jyablonski/pyspark_prac/jacobs_notes.md

 ```

 # History
 Hadoop came out in 2006 which enabled distributing computing: using multiple machines on 1 task by distributing work to them and then collecting and aggregating it together.
 This framework to accomplish this task was called MapReduce and it was written in Java.
 However, Hadoop was slow and had to write to disk and RAM was not efficiently being used.
+Some specific software components like YARN were also built that everybody started using and wanted to keep as new tooling was built, hence a lot of big data frameworks are written in Java and use these components.

+These frameworks sit on top of the JVM which is/was relatively easier to build these tools out of than C or C++ because memory management there is more difficult.
+However, C++ is faster and some of these tools are rebuilt there for speed purposes.

 Facebook created Hive in 2010 to improve this by using a flavor of SQL called HQL to write MapReduce jobs in a SQL-like language.
 However, it still kinda sucked.

 Spark was released in 2014 to address the above drawbacks.
-It leverages as much RAM as possible which vastly increases compute time which is where the `50-100x faster` statistic comes from.
+It's written in Scala and leverages as much RAM as possible which vastly increases compute time which is where the `50-100x faster` statistic comes from.

 # Troubleshooting
 If you're having OutOfMemory errors - make sure your nodes are utilizing as much RAM as possible and it isn't set to a default number.
 A lot of these solutions literally just say "Increase the RAM" like yeet.